How do I get involved with Pro Bono Partnership of Atlanta?

 What is the scope of my matter?

-Can I get assistance on this matter?
+Can I get assistance on my matter from other attorneys?

 Am I required to meet in person with the client?